176th Street station

 The 176th Street station is a local station on the IRT Jerome Avenue Line of the New York City Subway.
-Located at the intersection of 176th Street and Jerome Avenue in the Morris Heights neighborhood of the Bronx, it is served by the 4 train at all times.
+Located at the intersection of 176th Street and Jerome Avenue in the Morris Heights and Tremont neighborhoods of the Bronx, it is served by the 4 train at all times.
 This station was constructed by the Interborough Rapid Transit Company as part of the Dual Contracts and opened in 1917.